-The Bold & Naked Yoga studio in New York, offers yoga classes with students (men and women) who practice completely naked.
+The Bold & Naked Yoga studio in New York offers completely naked yoga classes.
 The practice became famous in the city.
 Our reporter attended one of these classes and shares her experience

 The Bold & Naked Yoga studio is on the fifth floor of a building in the Chelsea neighborhood of Manhattan.
 I confess I was very tense before class.
 If you search Google images or the term naked yoga, you may be frightened by what will appear.
 You start imaging how the stranger sitting next to you will be able to see parts of your body that even your boyfriend may not have seen yet.

 Upon entering the studio, you are required to follow a set of guidelines.
 They start simple, by first removing shoes at the door.
 The instructors – Monika Werner and Joschi Schwarz – were already there waiting for us.
 Both were super friendly and accommodating to beginners.
 They greeted everyone and asked if we were nervous.
 This dialogue is great to chase away the “I’m naked with a lot of people that I don’t know” feeling that immediately arises in your mind before class.

 I won’t lie: as soon as I entered the room, I ran and put my yoga mat down in a far corner.
 It would be too much for my first experience take a seat in the front row, where everyone would have access to my naked derrière.
 Coincidentally, another Brazilian was in class!
 He was exactly in the other corner, away from me.

 Everyone is instructed to take off their clothes in the yoga room.
 There I was: between strangers and having to get naked in one minute.
 I did everything without thinking much and ran for my mat.
 I was relieved to find the class is done in low light.
 This greatly helps a rookie like me lose the shame and creates an inviting environment for the practice.